IceGawd/CSE150AMelee/README.md

 If we hit a spot where we have never seen before, it is a safe bet to just do nothing.
 Most of the time players aren't making radical motion switches every frame, they simply make minor adjustments frame by frame anyways.

 # Milestone 2 Questions
-**Explain what your AI agent does in terms of PEAS.
-What is the "world" like?**

-The performance measure of the Bayesian agent is how accurately does the agent portray the training data in terms of style of play (such as which options does it select, how it combos, moves, plays neutral, etc.).
-The environment is simply the Super Smash Bros.
-Melee gameplay with Slippi data.
-The actuators are the controller inputs that it is outputting each game frame.
-Its sensors are the information it gets about itself, the opponent and the stage.
-The world to this agent is just the vector I gave it that has a lot of information such as stock count, percent, jumps left, etc.

 **What kind of agent is it?
 Goal based?
 Utility based? etc.**

 This agent is right now just Table Driven.
 It has a simple lookup table of all inputs and what situation they were done in.
 This is simply what has to be done for a Bayesian network; they are often just LUTs of CPTs.